zvibazak/Nice-MD5s/README.md

    Example of `N=3`:

    `md5('CNFIVNSBBM86') = 555161f9f70ee828da527a6934596f61`

+3. **Gold MD5** - string that md5 of it equal to itself.

+   Example - not found yet...

 Please see the attached Python code to run on your computer, and add a `pull request` if you find new one (a credit is promised!).